fabric-testbed/fabric-core-api/docs/announcements.md

   - data: `start_date` as string (optional)
   - data: `title` as string (optional)
   - authz: `portal-admins` - only role allowed to update announcements
+  - response type: 200 OK as `204 no content`
 - DELETE - remove an existing announcement
   - authz: `portal-admins` - only role allowed to delete announcements
+  - response type: 200 OK as `204 no content`

 ## Response and Request formats